All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Can I delegate the job of running the Special Disability Trust to another person after my parents die?

-We could tell you that two trustees are generally required etc… But what is the point?
+We could tell you that two trustees are generally required, etc… But what is the point?
 The laws will be different by the time you die.
-The Legal Consolidated 3-Generation Testamentary Trust contains the maximum flexibility in an attempt to deal with the changes in the law.
+The Legal Consolidated 3-Generation Testamentary Trust contains the maximum flexibility to deal with the changes in the law.
 This is not just from now to the date of your death.
-But there is also flexibility after you, as the Will maker, are dead.
+But there is also flexibility after you die as the Willmaker.

-What happens when the disabled person dies?
-Can the money ‘left over’ go to my other children?
+What happens when a disabled person dies?
+Can ‘leftover’ money go to my other children?

-We do not know what the laws will be for Special Disability Trusts but yes, at the moment the Special Disability Trust is drafted so that any unused money goes back to your remaining children.
-But this can be overridden by the Executors.
-And maybe overridden by any future changes to the law.
-We can not see into the future.
-So we insert as much flexibility into your Will and the Special Disability Trust rules.
+We do not know what the laws will be for Special Disability Trusts, but yes, at the moment, the Special Disability Trust is drafted so that any unused money goes back to your remaining children.
+However, this can be overridden by the Executors and maybe overridden by any future changes to the law.
+We can not see into the future, so we insert as much flexibility into your Will and the Special Disability Trust rules as possible.

 Special Disability Trusts – useful for only one thing